ankurtaly/Integrated-Gradients/README.md

 which pixels of the image were responsible for a certain label being picked, or which words from sentence were indicative of strong sentiment.

-Applications range from helping a developer debug over allowing analysts to explore the logic of a network to giving end-users some transparency into the reason for a network’s prediction.
+Applications include helping developers debug their models, allowing analysts to explore the logic of a model, and giving end-users some transparency into the reason for a network's prediction.

 **Integrated Gradients** is a variation on computing the gradient of the prediction output w.r.t. features of the input.
 It requires no modification to